top of page

 Smart Meters

 Utility companies across the country are actively replacing their analog meters with wireless versions (known as "smart meters") that monitor your use of electricity, gas, and water, and report directly to the utility companies.
+But many people are reporting negative health impacts after the meters are installed.

 There are many different types of smart meters, all utilizing radiofrequency (RF) radiation to transmit data to collection sites.
 How often they transmit, and how much radiation they emit, depends on the type of meter and its internal programming.
 Smart meters go by many names: AMR, ERT, AMI, “one-way digital” and “two-way digital.”
 All of these devices emit pulsed radiation.
 The only proven safe utility meter is a mechanical analog meter.